mmiranda222/.statsuite/content/configurations/de-configuration.md

 ```
 ---

-### Homepage facet alignment
+### Homepage facets alignment
 > Released in [March 10, 2021 Release .Stat Suite JS 7.1.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#march-10-2021)

-The homepage facet alignment is configurable to centered or left-aligned.
+The homepage facets alignment is configurable to centered or left-aligned.
 The alignment only concerns the facet buttons within the homepage screen.
 The text inside the buttons is always left-aligned.

 ![Homepage expanded facets](/dotstatsuite-documentation/images/faq-homepage-facet-button-alignment.png)

-In order to change the aligment from left-aligned to centered, the configuration must be as such:
+In order to change the alignment from left-aligned to centered, the configuration must be as such:

 * in `dotstatsuite-config/data/<env>/configs/<tenant>/data-explorer/settings.json`